-When you have finished a reading, you should have a list of the key argument(s), concepts, cases/examples, interesting factoids that support the argument, and outstanding confusions.
+When you have finished a reading, you should have a list of the questions (derived by you from the headings) and their answers that include: key argument(s), concepts, cases/examples, and interesting factoids, as well as any outstanding confusions.
 When I read I look for these things and annotate the text accordingly.
-If you don't review the reading (i.e., identify the big idea, key concepts, main examples, and outstanding questions) you are wasting effort.
+If you don't bother to summarize the reading in a similar way (i.e., identify the big idea, key concepts, main examples, and outstanding questions) you are wasting much of your effort.

 Finally, to remain an active learner, read as if you had to explain the material yourself to someone else.
 If you find something confusing, be prepared to explain why it is confusing and what you would need for it not to be so.